Visiting Dallas International

 What if one or more of my transcripts is from another country?

-Academic records from outside the United States should be sent to both Dallas International and to the Educational Credential Evaluators (www.ECE.org), the school record evaluation service that Dallas International recommends, to verify U.S. equivalency of courses taken and grades and degrees received.
+Academic records from outside the United States should be sent directly from the institution(s) that issued them to both Dallas International and to the Educational Credential Evaluators (www.ECE.org), the school record evaluation service that Dallas International recommends, to verify U.S. equivalency of courses taken and grades and degrees received.
 Dallas International requires a “course-by-course evaluation.”
 If you go to ECE’s website, click “Apply Now,” select your country, and then “List of required documents,” you will see which school records to submit and how to submit them to ECE.

 How good do my grades need to be to be considered for admission to Dallas International?